 Marin Theatre Company receives 600+ submissions for the Calicchio Prize each summer.
 In order to ensure a fair and thoughtful evaluation of each submission, we have established the following guidelines:

 - Submitting to the Calicchio Prize is free to playwrights.
 We love you!

 - One submission per playwright per year only.
 All Calicchio submissions are automatically entered into the Sky Cooper submission pool as well – no need to apply twice.

-- Submissions are accepted from July 1-25, 2019.
+- The submission window for 2019 is closed.
 Due to the high volume of entries, we ask that you submit via our online process only.
 Please, no email or snail mail submissions; they will be deleted unread.